-A value of "XXXX" displayed for any of these Dashboard functions indicates an OUT OF RANGE reading.
+If no value displays for any of these Dashboard functions, it indicates an OUT OF RANGE reading.

 Sample Pressure measurements are represented in terms of "Absolute Atmospheric Pressure" because this is the least ambiguous method for reporting gas pressure.

 Absolute atmospheric pressure is about 29.92 in-Hg-A at sea level.
 It decreases about 1 in-Hg per 1000 ft gain in altitude.
 A variety of factors such as air conditioning systems, passing storms, and air temperature, can also cause changes in the absolute atmospheric pressure.